 Another past client lived on a tiny, boat-access-only island off Bermuda.
 No cars, and only 20 houses total.
 This client needed to work out at home for logistical reasons, so she had me create workouts for her and keep her accountable.

 Scheduling is a non-issue with online coaching.
 Instead of being stuck with someone else’s schedule (i.e. a trainer at a gym), you work out when and where you want, but still get the benefit of a structured program and ongoing support from a coach.

 We can also be much more flexible with your workout programs than a typical 60-minute gym session.
-Due to demanding work schedules, for example, many of my clients split their workouts into five 20-minute sessions per week.
+Due to demanding work schedules, for example, many of our clients split their workouts into five 20-minute sessions per week.
 Others will do cardio in the morning and weight lifting in the evening.
 Still others will do most of their workouts for 45 minutes at the gym, but also have back-up 15-minute home “quickies” on hand for days they’re extra busy.

-Sometimes a bit of experimentation is necessary (e.g. switching evening workouts to morning workouts to ensure they get done), but I create workouts to accommodate your schedule – no matter how full it might be.
+Sometimes a bit of experimentation is necessary (e.g. switching evening workouts to morning workouts to ensure they get done), but we create workouts to accommodate your schedule – no matter how full it might be.

-My online client Katherine says:
+A past online client Katherine says:

 “One of the main benefits of online coaching for me was the fact that I could work out in my neighbourhood at a time that worked well with my schedule.
 I also really liked being able to have accountability for every workout that I did, by inputting the weight and reps that I did for each exercise and sharing that with Karina through the fitness app.
 It was so easy and helpful!”